 20. Having a very lucky escape in India

-This story is by far my worst travel story and scariest moment from four years of travel.
+This story is by far the scariest moment from years of travel.
 It’s something I’ve never written about.
 And, I’ve no particular desire to write about it detail even now except to say that I was in India.
 There were four guys on two motorbikes with very bad intentions who pursued me through the dark streets of India.

 I made a very lucky escape but it made me realise that your world can turn on a pinhead in seconds.

 It’s the only time I felt the need to pull out my knife.
 And it’s the only time that travel has made me cry.